React Render Props with class based and functional components

 here.

-The return function inside the useEffect
+The return function inside the useEffect hook will be called before the

 component is removed from the UI.
 We can use this to remove the event listener